-Most chicken keepers these days have friendly, tamed chickens whom they consider to be pets.
-People see these chickens and are astonished!
-Who knew chickens could be such docile creatures!
-But how did they get to be that way?
-Were they hatched that way?
-No!
+Many chicken keepers these days have friendly, tame flocks of birds they consider to be their pets.
+People see these chickens and are astonished.
+Who knew chickens could be such docile creatures?
+But, have they always been that way?
+Were they friendly from the day they hatched?
+Nope!
 It all depends on how the owner raises them.
-So how do you get your flock to be affectionate, lap lovers and sweeties?
+Taming chickens isn't very hard, but it does require persistence and patience.
+So how do you get your flock to be affectionate, lap loving sweeties?
 The answers lie below!

 Pick the Right Breeds

 First of all, before you even begin taming your birds, you have to choose and purchase the appropriate breeds.
 Even though all chickens are different, there are specific, categorized breeds that are known to be more friendly than others.
 For example, Buff Orpingtons are commonly affectionate, cuddly, and overall very friendly.
 Whereas game birds such as the Malay tend to be more aggressive and mean.

 So, when choosing chicken breeds, it is vital that you do your research and find out which kinds of chickens will best fit your needs.
 BYC is a great place to look for specific breeds and read reviews of what members have found to be true with the birds they personally own.
 (Here are some links to a few of the common breed sections here on BYC https://www.backyardchickens.com/products/category/chicken-breeds

 Here is a list of the most common chicken breeds known for their friendliness